Arab nationalism: Rise of modern Arab nationalism

 Damascus became the coordinating center of the Arab nationalist movement as it was seen as the birthplace of the ideology, the seat of Faysal—the first Arab "sovereign" after nearly 400 years of Turkish suzerainty—and because the nationalists of the entire Mashreq region were familiar with it.
 Nonetheless, Jerusalem, Beirut, and Baghdad remained significant bases of support.
-Following the creation of Faysal's state, a serious tension within the Arab nationalist movement became visible; the conflict between the ideology's highest ideal of forming a single independent unit comprising all countries that shared the Arabic language and heritage, and the tendency to give precedence to local ambitions.
+Following the creation of the Arab Kingdom of Syria, a serious tension within the nationalist movement became visible; the conflict between the ideology's highest ideal of forming a single independent unit comprising all countries sharing the Arabic language and heritage, and the tendency to give precedence to local ambitions.

-To further tensions, a rift formed between the older nationalist members of various Syrian urban-class families and the generally younger nationalists who became close to Faysal—his Hejazi troops, Iraqi and Syrian military officers, and Palestinian and Syrian intellectuals.
+To further tensions, a rift formed between the older nationalist members of various Syrian urban-class families and the generally younger nationalists who became close to Faysal, namely, his Hejazi troops, Iraqi and Syrian military officers, and Palestinian and Syrian intellectuals.
 The older guard was mainly represented by Rida Pasha al-Rikabi, who served as Faysal's prime minister, while the younger guard did not have one particular leader.
 However, the youth within al-Fatat founded the Arab Independence Party ("al-Istiqlal") in February 1919.
 Its goal was to achieve unity and complete Arab independence.
 Prominent members included Izzat Darwaza and Shukri al-Quwatli.
 Centered in Damascus with branches in various cities throughout the Levant, al-Istiqlal received political and financial support from Faysal, but relied on the inner circle of al-Fatat to survive.

 During the war, Britain had been a major sponsor of Arab nationalist thought and ideology, primarily as a weapon to use against the power of the Ottoman Empire.
 Although the Arab forces were promised a state that included much of the Arabian Peninsula and the Fertile Crescent, the secret Sykes–Picot Agreement between Britain and France provided for the territorial division of much of that region between the two imperial powers.
 During the interwar years and the British Mandate period, when Arab lands were under French and British control, Arab nationalism became an important anti-imperial opposition movement against European rule.
+While Iran and Turkey had strong central states, the Arab nationalist movement lacked a country committed to a unified pan-Arab entity.